ancarebeca/katas/README.md

 # String Calculator
-The following is a TDD Kata- an exercise in coding, refactoring and test-first, that you should apply daily for at least 15 minutes (I do 30).
+The following is a TDD Kata- an exercise in coding, refactoring and test-first.

 # Before you start: